 OUR COMMITMENTS TO SUSTAINABLE DEVELOPMENT

-- Provide bins to collect compostable and recyclable materials at the main site and at the eight aid stations, and encourage runners to use them correctly.
+- Provide bins to collect compostable and recyclable materials at the main site and at the thirteen aid stations, and encourage runners to use them correctly.

 - Prohibit runners from throwing garbage on the ground during the run or penalization, i.e. disqualification, will result.